 Photo by Tove Freij / http://mediabank.visitstockholm.com/

 Swedish immigration practices rely on employers living up to the so called “Swedish standard” requirements of the labor market.
-Understanding The Holiday Act is an important piece of legislation, within this standard, to understand.
+This so called standard relates to the collective agreements with the unions and vacation days is an important part of that.

-- There are four mandatory insurances to purchase.
+- There are four obligatory insurances to purchase.